zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/azure_policy/_index.md

   ![Screenshot Azure Policy test](./09.png)

-- This is the non-compliance pod:
+- This is the non-compliant pod:

   ![Screenshot Azure Policy test](./10.png)